JINXSHADYLANE/quibble/dgreed/apps/keymingler/readme.txt

 Installation instructions:
 ---------------------------------
-Unzip, run oalinst.exe and enjoy the game. ;)
+Windows - unzip, run oalinst.exe and enjoy the game. ;)

+OS X - mount dmg, drag KeyMingler icon anywhere you like (or leave it there), double-click and play.

+Linux - checkout https://quibble.googlecode.com/hg/ mercurial repo, build using scons.

 Developers: